 I wrote to Skin Physics to ask for the figures on the power of the Photon, and they refused, saying they were "commercial in confidence".
 Strange - you only have to look on Amazon to see reputable competitors like Norlanya quoting power figures, so why is Skin Physics so coy about it?

 Secondly, the 4-minute setting (the one used for your main treatments) is a pulsing (flashing) light.
 It's annoying, especially near the eyes, and could even be dangerous for people with some medical conditions.
 Skin Physics say their tests have found it works better - but if that's the case, why do all the salon photofacials use a steady light?
-If the Photon is really as good as it says, why do they need to include this silly, irritating gimmick?
+If they've done tests to prove the flash is better, why won't they share the results?

 Serums and Creams